 - Customers are presented with appropriate offers after a set amount of time on your websites.
 For instance, offer a discount coupon or a new customer offer, using timed offers.

 - Providing consumers with pertinent information that nudges them into the contemplation phase.
 For example, provide information on free delivery or other payment choices, is known as conversion nudges.

 - Back In stock notifications: consumers may sign up for “Back in Stock” notifications for goods that are out of stock or on backorder.

 When discounts and free delivery are tied into minimum purchase restrictions, these techniques have the extra benefit of raising average basket size and order value.

 Make Contact with Customers Who Are Leaving Before They Check Out

 Finally if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending them notifications to remind, re-engage, return, and recover.

 The following are some helpful resources:

-Real-time lead capture is a technology that collects data entered on your website in real-time (for example, on your live-chat widget or contact page), obtaining the client’s email address early in the customer journey.
+Real-time lead capture is a technology that collects data entered on your website in real-time (for example, on your live-chat widget or contact page).
+Therefore aim to obtain the client’s email address early in the customer journey.

 You may also utilize these messages to upsell a range of items relevant to their browsing behavior, as these consumers haven’t yet committed to a product in their cart.